-All of these soccer cleat styles fit “true to size”, which means that you need to get a half a size longer of the size that your child measures in the standard foot measuring scale (Brannock Device), in order to allow for growing room.
+This soccer cleat fits “true to size”, which means that you need to get a half a size longer of the size that your child measures in the standard foot measuring scale (Brannock Device), in order to allow for growing room.

 Foot or Leg Pain After Soccer Games – Take Action!

 Your kids foot and leg pain after soccer practice or games can be simply due to your child not stretching before and after the games, or during practice.
 If your child does stretches regularly and is wearing the correct pair of cleats, then it might be a sign that your child needs extra support inside the cleats.

 When playing sports children are stressing there feet and legs at a whole different level since they are running faster and engaging in more strenuous activities.
 I have had several cases of children having foot, knee and leg pain after playing soccer and needed a pair of orthotics to be fitted inside the cleats for extra support.

 The ones that work with sport shoes are called Superfeet insoles, and you might have already heard of them before.

 An insole is basically a shoe insert that is specifically designed to provide cushioning, support, stability, and relief pressure areas of the foot.

 Superfeet insoles fit inside your child’s cleats and provides them with extra arch and ankle support.
 Be aware that these insoles will only work with shoes that have a removable insole, which should not be a major problem since the cleats I recommend above both come with removable insoles.

 I wrote an article where I describe the best inserts for kids that play sports.
 Go to the link below: